Poonam1607/my-tech-blogs/clhlhs6lb000409kza6v40ir3.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1683811761932/927967d1-7d21-45ba-994c-c555dbf30d5e.png align="left")

-Always **introduce** **yourself** by describing what you are learning and currently working on so that other folks can know and interact with you.
+Always **introduceyourself** by describing what you are learning and currently working on so that other folks can know and interact with you.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1683812406557/fb19f549-85e0-47df-bc11-d1896a74bf66.png align="center")